jesseduffield/jesseduffield.github.io/_posts/2024-06-12-Bob-Martin-Interview.md

 **Jesse**: Okay.
 So another question on professionalism I have is some, so you have said that that to be a professional, you want to be spending maybe 20 hours of your week outside of your day job, just honing the craft.
 And my question is, what would you say to someone who just sees programming as a job and the They don't hate it, but it's just a job to them.
 And they, you know, they do their 40 hours.
 They're doing wholesome, completely unrelated things in their spare time, like baking. like what How do you feel about that person?

-**Bob**:but I think that person, there's there's certainly a place for that person.
+**Bob**: but I think that person, there's there's certainly a place for that person.
 They can be a programmer.
 That's fine.
 Programming is not going to be, for them, programming is not going to be the kind of thing where they can climb a ladder and gain greater and greater responsibility and make more and more money and so on.
 They're not going to go up that ladder.

 But they can they can be a programmer for as long as they want to be and have a ah ah moderate and a positive impact on the profession.
 Nothing wrong with that.
 Now they're probably not going to write books on the topic.
 They're probably not going to go out and give talks on the topic.
 They're probably not going to make some kind of found fundamental change, but they can be a good programmer.
 Nothing wrong with that.
 If your goal, however, is to, is to have an impact.
 If your goal is to move the profession forward, you're going to have to take some time with your career.